 If your project has several tasks and a large number of resources, filters are useful for showing only the tasks or resource information you are interested in and hiding the rest.
 Using the Filters modal in the Task Tracker, you can combine various elements (task fields and values) to create a filter that fits your needs.
 For example, you may want to see critical task deadlines, milestones, or other important information—such as tasks that have not yet been started.
 You can save any combination of chosen filters for future use as a Saved View.

 Click the Filters button on the Task Tracker toolbar to open the Filters modal and select the desired filter(s).
+For more information about the Filters modal, see the Filters Overview article.

 Cascade Changes to Dependencies